fghaas/openinfrasummit2019-shanghai/markdown/suspend-resume.md

 ... is (almost) free.

 <!-- Note -->
-Now this means that while the instance is “suspended”, it consumes **zero** RAM, and **zero** CPU cycles.
+Now this means that while the instance is “suspended”, it’s effectively shut off.

+That also means it consumes **zero** RAM, and **zero** CPU cycles.
 Since RAM-hours and CPU-hours are by far the most expensive thing to pay for in a public-cloud VM, that means that your instance will rack up almost no cost while it’s suspended.

 I say *almost* because your cloud service provider will still charge you for things allocated disk space and publicly routable IP